By Ben Scrivens, Goaltender

 Routines are helpful and beneficial for all athletes.
 But a routine is one thing and a superstition is another beast entirely.
 If I can make a change to my routine without it causing anxiety about my performance, then it’s still a routine and not a superstition.
 If I change something and the change puts me in a fragile mental space, I’m in trouble before the puck has even touched the ice.
 I will subtly make changes to my routine so I can control the alterations and still have the benefits of a warm-up and stretch.
 By making changes, I am not stuck in a “I have to do Exercise X or I’ll mentally be behind the eight ball.”

 Superstitions are in no way helpful to our performance.
 The absolute best outcome that can result from adhering to a superstition is that we feel normal.
 I view superstition like I view an addiction to cigarettes.
 Nicotine addiction is different from almost all other addictions because the addict is perpetually eliminating the withdrawal symptoms.
 Smokers don’t attain the same high as when they first started smoking.
+If you like something new, you may use vape and buy oil pen device from Mig Vapor.
 Same is for alcohol, if you consume it too often you are addicted and if you are then I recommend to read more about alcohol rehab.

 Mentally, superstitions are the same.
 Superstitions only relieve the anxiety of not adhering to the superstition — a self-perpetuating cycle.
 We’ll never be better goalies because of a superstition; we’ll only trick ourselves into thinking that we’re not worse.